DrShadow34/hyprland-dots/README.md

 # hyprland-dots
-My set of configs and badly writen scripts for hyprland.
+My sets of configs and badly writen scripts for hyprland.

 Enjoy.